blockdeep/libro/src/critical/Use_Appropriate_Origin_Checks.md

 In this example:

-- Using `ensure_root` enforces that only users with root permissions can execute this function.
+- Using `ensure_root` enforces that only users or groups with elevated permissions can execute this function.

 ### Example 2